Town-of-Impostors/TownOfImpostors/README.md

 ### I can't find my issue
 You can <a href="https://github.com/AJMix/TownOfImpostors/issues/new">raise an issue within GitHub</a> documenting your issue.
 You will need to be logged into GitHub to do this.

+## Known Issues
+- Disconnections in the middle of the game can cause bugs to occur, and the only way to fix them would be starting a new game or restarting the game.
+This mod was made with the assumption that no one would disconnect as disconnections are a whole other edgecase to fix.
+Future updates will hopefully fix this, but for now, just start another game or restart the client if a disconnection causes your game to bug
+- There's currently a strange bug that has a low chance of occurring, sometimes the Agent buttons will bug out.
+Not sure what's currently causing it, but it should only bug out once and should be fine in games after

 ---